janellybautista/Financial-Statement-Analysis-Agent/README.md

 | Excel | `.xlsx`, `.xls` | Reads all sheets in the workbook and searches for financial labels |
 | CSV | `.csv` | Reads structured columns directly |

-For best results, each Excel file should represent one company/entity and one reporting period.
-The workbook can contain multiple sheets, but the sheets should belong to the same company and period.

-Note: For cleaner analysis, each PDF or Excel file should represent one company/entity and one reporting period when possible.
-If one workbook contains multiple companies or periods across different sheets, the parser may need additional logic to separate them correctly.
+Note: For best results, each PDF or Excel file should represent one company/entity and one reporting period.
+Excel workbooks can contain multiple sheets, but those sheets should belong to the same company and period.
+If one workbook contains different companies or periods across sheets, the parser may need additional logic to separate them correctly.

 ---